Battle of Jutland: Outcome

 As both the Grand Fleet and the High Seas Fleet could claim to have at least partially satisfied their objectives, both Britain and Germany have at various points claimed victory in the Battle of Jutland.
 There is no consensus over which nation was victorious, or if there was a victor at all.

 Reporting

 At midday on 2 June, German authorities released a press statement claiming a victory, including the destruction of a battleship, two battlecruisers, two armoured cruisers, a light cruiser, a submarine and several destroyers, for the loss of Pommern and Wiesbaden.
 News that Lützow, Elbing and Rostock had been scuttled was withheld, on the grounds this information would not be known to the enemy.
 The victory of the Skagerrak was celebrated in the press, children were given a holiday and the nation celebrated.
 The Kaiser announced a new chapter in world history.
-Post-war, the official German history hailed the battle as a victory and it continued to be celebrated until after World War II.
+After the war, the official German history hailed the battle as a victory, and it continued to be celebrated until after the Second World War.